John's Lane Church: Bells

 There is a peal of ten bells hung in the tower, weighing 22 long hundredweight, 3 quarters and 2 pounds, and in the key of D-flat.
-The bells were cast by John Murphy of Dublin in 1872 as a ring of eight, and installed that year.
-They were augmented to ten in 1898 with two more bells being cast by Charles Carr of Smethwick.
+The bells were cast by John Murphy of Dublin in 1872 as a ring of eight and installed that year.
+They were augmented to ten in 1898 with two more bells cast by Charles Carr of Smethwick.
 The tower was not originally intended to hold bells, and therefore access is via an open iron staircase which was added later, and which looks out into the nave of the church.
 The bells are rung once a month.

 Notable Friars

 Professor & Fr.
 F. X. Martin (O.S.A.), Chairman of the Friends of Medieval Dublin 1976–1983, and Chairman of the Dublin Historic Settlement Group, tried in vain to save the Viking remains in nearby Wood Quay.